 TJ: It lived up to its promise.
 It’s different every time and on any given night it may be the most wonderful thing in the world.
 Why would someone not want that possibilty in their lives?

-Improvisation at the Speed of Life: The TJ & Dave Book is available for pre-order at amazon.com.
+Improvisation at the Speed of Life is available for pre-order at amazon.com.
 Chapters include:

 • The Job of an Improviser

 • Shut Up (No, We Mean Really Shut Up)

 • Don’t Step in That: Dealing with Trouble